Royals Sign Liam Devlin for 2025-26 Season

 Reading Royals News Release

-Reading, PA - The Reading Royals, proud ECHL affiliate of the Philadelphia Flyers and Lehigh Valley Phantoms, announced that defensemen Victor Hadfield and Jordan Simoneau have been signed to ECHL contracts with the club for the 2025-26 season.
+Reading, PA - The Reading Royals, proud ECHL affiliate of the Philadelphia Flyers and Lehigh Valley Phantoms, announced that defenseman Victor Hadfield and forward Jordan Simoneau have been signed to ECHL contracts with the club for the 2025-26 season.

 Hadfield, 24, is entering his fifth full professional season after an 11-game 2024-25 campaign with the Indy Fuel where he registered three points (3a), 10 penalty minutes and a -3 rating.
 A native of Oakville, Ontario, Hadfield has logged 34 points (9g-25a), 80 penalty minutes and a -2 rating across 126 professional career games between the American Hockey League and ECHL.